+A podiatrist is so much more than a "foot doctor."
 A podiatrist is a doctor of podiatric medicine (DPM), a physician and surgeon who treats the foot, ankle, and related structures of the leg.

 Podiatrists receive specialized training from day one by completing four years of medical education at one of the nine colleges of podiatric medicine, and earn their DPM degree.
-They enroll in many of the same basic general anatomy courses as MDs and DOs as first year students, while honing their specialized focus on lower extremities.
+They enroll in many of the same basic general anatomy courses as MDs and DOs as first-year students, while honing their specialized focus on lower extremities.
 Upon completion of podiatric medical school, podiatrists complete a three-year, hospital-based residency training program.
 Following residency, additional, optional training may include completing a fellowship.

 There is a lot of opportunity in podiatry – both in practice types and settings!